 Why it matters today

-Día de los Muertos is more than tradition — it’s philosophy.
+Día de los Muertos or Day of the Dead is more than tradition — it’s philosophy.
 It teaches us that death is not something to fear, but to embrace as part of life.
 You see it in parades, in art, and even in films like Coco.
 As one cultural scholar explained:

 “Día de los Muertos is a tradition of joy… it is colorful, meaningful, and beautiful.”